fly-lang/fly/llvm/docs/tutorial/OCamlLangImpl5.rst

    Example CFG

-Another way to get this is to call "``Llvm_analysis.view_function_cfg f``" or "``Llvm_analysis.view_function_cfg_only f``" (where ``f`` is a "``Function``") either by inserting actual calls into the code and
+Another way to getValue this is to call "``Llvm_analysis.view_function_cfg f``" or "``Llvm_analysis.view_function_cfg_only f``" (where ``f`` is a "``Function``") either by inserting actual calls into the code and